vshymanskyy/TinyGSM/README.md

 Many GSM modems, WiFi and radio modules can be controlled by sending AT commands over Serial.
 TinyGSM knows which commands to send, and how to handle AT responses, and wraps that into standard Arduino Client interface.

+This library is "blocking" in all of its communication.
+Depending on the function, your code may be blocked for a long time waiting for the module responses.
+Apart from the obvious (ie, `waitForNetwork()`) several other functions may block your code for up to several *minutes*.
+The `gprsConnect()` and `client.connect()` functions commonly block the longest, especially in poorer service regions.
+The module shutdown and restart may also be quite slow.

+This libary *does not* support any sort of "hardware" or pin level controls for the modules.
+If you need to turn your module on or reset it using some sort of High/Low/High pin sequence, you must write those functions yourself.

 ## API Reference